black-sliver/evermizer/README.txt

     Lock Barrier (Horace inside palace) + gates behind Aegis (instead of WW) Make both Act3 towns filled with people
-    Moved ticket lady bazooka shells behind dog race (in both towns) Fixed lance not appearing
-      NOTE: he now appears in ivory as well as ebon keep
-      TODO: not 100%, look at this again
-      TODO: fix weird camera glitch in Act3 houses Locked east draw bridge behind Mungola
+    Moved ticket lady bazooka shells behind dog race (in both towns) Fixed lance not appearing.
+He now appears in ivory as well as ebon keep Still not 100%, look into this again, weird camera glitch in Act3 houses Locked east draw bridge behind Mungola
     Disabled exit from Naris to chessboard if Mungola is alive Fixed reverse Timberdrake